DENGYONGZHEN/devops-space/SAA-C03 for self learning.md

 - C. Modify the Auto Scaling group to use EC2 instances across three Availability Zones.
 Maintain the embedded NoSQL database with its replication service on the EC2 instances.

-- #### D. Modify the Auto Scaling group to use EC2 instances across three Availability Zones.
+- ##### D. Modify the Auto Scaling group to use EC2 instances across three Availability Zones.
 Migrate the embedded NoSQL database to Amazon DynamoDB by using AWS Database Migration Service (AWS DMS).

-### Question #694
+#### Question #694

  A company is building a shopping application on AWS.
-The application offers a catalog that changes once each month and needs to scale with traffic volume.
+The application **offers a catalog that changes once each month and needs to scale with traffic volume**.
 The company wants the lowest possible latency from the application.
-Data from each user's shopping cart needs to be highly available.
-User session data must be available even if the user is disconnected and reconnects.
+Data from each user's shopping cart needs to be highly available. **User session data must be available even if the user is disconnected and reconnects**.
 What should a solutions architect do to ensure that the shopping cart data is preserved at all times?

 A. Configure an Application Load Balancer to enable the sticky sessions feature (session affinity) for access to the catalog in Amazon Aurora.

-#### B. Configure Amazon ElastiCache for Redis to cache catalog data from Amazon DynamoDB and shopping cart data from the user’s session.
+##### B. Configure Amazon ElastiCache for Redis to cache catalog data from Amazon DynamoDB and shopping cart data from the user’s session.

 C. Configure Amazon OpenSearch Service to cache catalog data from Amazon DynamoDB and shopping cart data from the user‘s session.

 D. Configure an Amazon EC2 instance with Amazon Elastic Block Store (Amazon EBS) storage for the catalog and shopping cart.
 Configure automated snapshots.

-### Question #695
+#### Question #695

 A company is building a microservices-based application that will be deployed on Amazon Elastic Kubernetes Service (Amazon EKS).
 The microservices will interact with each other.
-The company wants to ensure that the application is observable to identify performance issues in the future.
+The company wants to **ensure that the application is observable to identify performance issues in the future**.
 Which solution will meet these requirements?

-A. Configure the application to use Amazon ElastiCache to reduce the number of requests that are sent to the microservices.
+- A. Configure the application to use Amazon ElastiCache to reduce the number of requests that are sent to the microservices.

-#### B. Configure Amazon CloudWatch Container Insights to collect metrics from the EKS clusters.
+- ##### B. Configure Amazon CloudWatch Container Insights to collect metrics from the EKS clusters.
 Configure AWS X- Ray to trace the requests between the microservices.

-C. Configure AWS CloudTrail to review the API calls.
+- C. Configure AWS CloudTrail to review the API calls.
 Build an Amazon QuickSight dashboard to observe the microservice interactions.

-D. Use AWS Trusted Advisor to understand the performance of the application.
+- D. Use AWS Trusted Advisor to understand the performance of the application.

+>**Amazon CloudWatch Container Insights**: Collects and aggregates **metrics and logs** from Amazon EKS clusters, providing visibility into the performance of microservices.
+>
+>**AWS X-Ray**: Traces requests as they flow through different microservices, identifying performance bottlenecks or latency issues in the interactions.

-### Question #696
+#### Question #696

 A company needs to provide customers with secure access to its data.
-The company processes customer data and stores the results in an Amazon S3 bucket.
-All the data is subject to strong regulations and security requirements.
-The data must be encrypted at rest.
-Each customer must be able to access only their data from their AWS account.
-Company employees must not be able to access the data.
+The company processes customer data and stores the results in an Amazon **S3 bucket.** All the data is subject to strong regulations and security requirements. **The data must be encrypted at rest**. **Each customer must be able to access only their data from their AWS account.** **Company employees must not be able to access the data**.
 Which solution will meet these requirements?

-A. Provision an AWS Certificate Manager (ACM) certificate for each customer.
+- A. Provision an AWS Certificate Manager (ACM) certificate for each customer.
 Encrypt the data client-side.
 In the private certificate policy, deny access to the certificate for all principals except an IAM role that the customer provides.

-B. Provision a separate AWS Key Management Service (AWS KMS) key for each customer.
+- B. Provision a separate AWS Key Management Service (AWS KMS) key for each customer.
 Encrypt the data server-side.
 In the S3 bucket policy, deny decryption of data for all principals except an IAM role that the customer provides.

-#### C. Provision a separate AWS Key Management Service (AWS KMS) key for each customer.
+- ##### C. Provision a separate AWS Key Management Service (AWS KMS) key for each customer.
 Encrypt the data server-side.
-In each KMS key policy, deny decryption of data for all principals except an IAM role that the customer provides.
+In each KMS <u>key policy</u>, deny decryption of data for all principals except an IAM role that the customer provides.

-D. Provision an AWS Certificate Manager (ACM) certificate for each customer.
+- D. Provision an AWS Certificate Manager (ACM) certificate for each customer.
 Encrypt the data client-side.
 In the public certificate policy, deny access to the certificate for all principals except an IAM role that the customer provides.

-### Question #697
+#### Question #697

 A solutions architect creates a VPC that includes two public subnets and two private subnets.
-A corporate security mandate requires the solutions architect to launch all Amazon EC2 instances in a private subnet.
+A corporate security mandate requires the solutions architect to **launch all Amazon EC2 instances in a private subnet**.
 However, when the solutions architect launches an EC2 instance that runs a web server on ports 80 and 443 in a private subnet, no external internet traffic can connect to the server.
 What should the solutions architect do to resolve this issue?

 - A. Attach the EC2 instance to an Auto Scaling group in a private subnet.
 Ensure that the DNS record for the website resolves to the Auto Scaling group identifier.

-- #### B. Provision an internet-facing Application Load Balancer (ALB) in a public subnet.
+- ##### B. Provision an internet-facing Application Load Balancer (ALB) in a public subnet.
 Add the EC2 instance to the target group that is associated with the ALB.
 Ensure that the DNS record for the website resolves to the ALB.

 - C. Launch a NAT gateway in a private subnet.
 Update the route table for the private subnets to add a default route to the NAT gateway.
 Attach a public Elastic IP address to the NAT gateway.

 - D. Ensure that the security group that is attached to the EC2 instance allows HTTP traffic on port 80 and HTTPS traffic on port 443.
 Ensure that the DNS record for the website resolves to the public IP address of the EC2 instance.

-### Question #698
+#### Question #698

 A company is deploying a new application to Amazon Elastic Kubernetes Service (Amazon EKS) with an AWS Fargate cluster.
 The application needs a storage solution for data persistence.
 The solution must be highly available and fault tolerant.
-The solution also must be shared between multiple application containers.
+The solution also **must be shared between multiple application containers**.
 Which solution will meet these requirements with the LEAST operational overhead?

 - A. Create Amazon Elastic Block Store (Amazon EBS) volumes in the same Availability Zones where EKS worker nodes are placed.
 Register the volumes in a StorageClass object on an EKS cluster.
 Use EBS Multi-Attach to share the data between containers.

-- #### B. Create an Amazon Elastic File System (Amazon EFS) file system.
+- ##### B. Create an Amazon Elastic File System (Amazon EFS) file system.
 Register the file system in a StorageClass object on an EKS cluster.
 Use the same file system for all containers.

 - C. Create an Amazon Elastic Block Store (Amazon EBS) volume.
 Register the volume in a StorageClass object on an EKS cluster.
 Use the same volume for all containers.

 - D. Create Amazon Elastic File System (Amazon EFS) file systems in the same Availability Zones where EKS worker nodes are placed.
 Register the file systems in a StorageClass object on an EKS cluster.
 Create an AWS Lambda function to synchronize the data between file systems.

-### Question #699
+#### Question #699

-A company has an application that uses Docker containers in its local data center.
+A company has an application that uses **Docker containers in its local data center**.
 The application runs on a container host that stores persistent data in a volume on the host.
 The container instances use the stored persistent data.
-The company wants to move the application to a fully managed service because the company does not want to manage any servers or storage infrastructure.
+The company wants to **move the application to a fully managed service** because the company does not want to manage any servers or storage infrastructure.
 Which solution will meet these requirements?

 - A. Use Amazon Elastic Kubernetes Service (Amazon EKS) with self-managed nodes.
 Create an Amazon Elastic Block Store (Amazon EBS) volume attached to an Amazon EC2 instance.
 Use the EBS volume as a persistent volume mounted in the containers.

-- #### B. Use Amazon Elastic Container Service (Amazon ECS) with an AWS Fargate launch type.
+- ##### B. Use Amazon Elastic Container Service (Amazon ECS) with an AWS Fargate launch type.
 Create an Amazon Elastic File System (Amazon EFS) volume.
 Add the EFS volume as a persistent storage volume mounted in the containers.

 - C. Use Amazon Elastic Container Service (Amazon ECS) with an AWS Fargate launch type.
 Create an Amazon S3 bucket.
 Map the S3 bucket as a persistent storage volume mounted in the containers.